node-red/node-red.github.io/docs/creating-nodes/appearance.md

 ...
 {% endhighlight %}

+Note that it is not possible to use [credential](credentials) properties in the label function.

 #### Palette label

 By default, the node's type is used as its label within the palette.
 The